 +44 (0) 1772 89 2549

-Julie joined what is now the Faculty of Health & Wellbeing in 2005.
-A Research Fellow, she is currently Co-Manager of the Faculty’s Academic Research Support Team.
+Julie joined what is now the Faculty of Health and Wellbeing in 2005.
+A Research Fellow, she is Manager of the Faculty’s Academic Research Support Team.
 She specializes in gender justice issues in health, women’s health, and research ethics, but provides support to a range of grant-funded projects.
 She is research active within the area of health and international justice.

 She is research active within the area of health and international justice.

 Julie was the founding Chair of Faculty of Health & Wellbeing Early Career Researchers’ Forum Forum (2016 -18) and is now an active member of the Mid-Career Researchers’ Forum and an Associate Fellow of the Higher Education Academy.

 Julie has a background in national health promotion in the NHS and national campaigning around women’s health issues in the voluntary sector.
 She has also worked at local level providing women’s health services, and as a community representative around reproductive health/maternity issues and user representation in NHS service development.

-Since 2014 Julie has been part of UCLan’s Faculty of Health & Wellbeing’s Research Support Team, which provides administrative and academic support to researchers across the College.
+Since 2014 Julie has been part of UCLan’s Faculty of Health and Wellbeing’s Academic Research Support Team, which provides administrative and academic support to researchers across the Faculty.
 She is co-manager of the academic Research Support Team staff.
 She has a developing interest in supporting people to make the transition to being an academic researcher.